maxoys45/MousTask2/README.md

 - Use whichever tools you like for developing.

 ## Task:
-- We would like you to write HTML and CSS to replicate the device picker design attached *(ignore the Mous website in the background, it's just a placeholder)*.
+- We would like you to write the HTML and CSS to replicate the device picker design attached *(ignore the Mous website in the background, it's just a placeholder)*.
 - You're encouraged to use SCSS instead of flat CSS.
 - Provide a Github link with a live URL.